lynx-json/specification/specifications/properties/hints/form.md

 ## User Agent Considerations

-- The user agent must anticipate that a container may contain simple values, container values, or a combination of both.
+- The user agent must anticipate that a form may contain simple values, container values, or a combination of both.
-- A user agent must anticipate that a value described by a `container` hint may contain any length and combination of values, including repeated values.
+- A user agent must anticipate that a value described by a `form` hint may contain any length and combination of values, including repeated values.